harmony-one/auto-node/README.md

 ## Project Layout
 ### `./AutoNode/`
 This is the main python3 package for AutoNode.
-Each component is make into its own library within this package.
+Each component is its own library within this package.
 ### `./scripts/`
 * `auto_node.sh` is the main script that people will be interfacing with
 * `autonode_service.py` is the daemon script